srobo/kitbook/Kit Packing.md

 ## LAYOUT

 To help with the filling of kits, boxes of each constituent part should be placed around the room such that one can easily walk around filling a kit box without missing an part.
 All parts should be laid out, including the wire and camcons.
 See the [canonical kit list](https://bitbucket.org/richardbarlow/sr-kit-coord/wiki/Kit_Definition) for reference.
+Each box/station of parts must have a sign by it indicating the quantity to be packed.
+See the kit list for these quantities.

 ## FILL

+Once all preparation steps have been completed the kit boxes can be filled with parts.
+Take an empty Really Useful Box and traverse the room, placing parts in the box as you go.
+Each station will have a sign indicating the quantity to be placed in the box.

 ## SCAN
 ## CHECK
 ## JIFFY